 NOTE: THIS MEETING WILL NOT BE AT THE GEORGETOWN PUBLIC LIBRARY!!!

 Austin, Texas -based artist Will Klemm has shown his work nationally since 1993 and is a veteran of over forty one-man exhibitions.
 His work appear in museums and corporate and private collections including The Austin Museum of Art, United Artists, Fidelity Mutual, Motorola, Samsung, Dana-Farber Institute and many others.
-This is a rare opportunity for our members to watch a demo in Will’s East Austin studio, 506 Navasota.
-He has also invited us to come preview the art he has prepared for his next one-man show at Wally Workman Galleries.
-Members will receive information about carpooling opportunities from Georgetown to Austin for this special meeting.
-Seating is limited so please bring a folding chair with you.
+This was a rare opportunity for our members to watch a demo in Will’s East Austin studio, 506 Navasota.

 Gordon’s work has long been respected for his impressionist landscapes of Texas and Mexico.
 He’s been a painter for over three decades.
 The Wally Workman Gallery on West Sixth Street in Austin represents his work and has mounted multiple solo shows for him.

-Sonia Mathis offered a thoughtfully provoking discussion while visually motivating us to create more artwork.
+March 2017 – Sonia Collona Mathis offered a thoughtfully provoking discussion while visually motivating us to create more artwork.
 “The Essence of Sonia Marie Colonna-Mathis” presentation included a demonstration of how she uses pastels.
 She shared how her art journey has developed her artistic expression to be herself AND be collectable.”